MystenLabs/walrus-docs/docs/walrus-sites/authentication.md

 Here, the portal provider is only trusted to provide the correct service worker code to the user.
 The user's browser will then perform the fetching and authentication.
-The guarantees are therefore the same as with the remote server-site portal, with the addition that the user can inspect the code returned by the portal provider and verify its integrity (e.g., by comparing it the hash of the service worker code to one that is known to be correct).
+The guarantees are therefore the same as with the remote server-side portal, with the addition that the user can inspect the code returned by the portal provider and verify its integrity (e.g., by comparing it the hash of the service worker code to one that is known to be correct).